oewntk/oewn-core/README.md

 No validation of model is performed: it's up to other tools to do it.

-If something goes wrong, the language and libraries will raise their own exceptions.
+If anything goes wrong, the language and libraries will raise their own exceptions.
 However, some exceptions are raised when a requested operation can't carry on.

 It is not considered inherent to the model to be exported to XML.
-So the model is XML-agnostic.
+So the model is **XML-agnostic**.
 XML legacy has been ditched except when it comes to XML exporting / importing in the dedicated reader and writer.

 ## Modular